pisv/gethandly.wiki-playground/Step-One.md

 There are no methods yet, just the blank interface declarations.

-Let's define the corresponding implementation classes in the package `org.eclipse.handly.internal.examples.basic.ui.model` of the same bundle:
+Let's define the corresponding implementation classes in the package:

+`org.eclipse.handly.internal.examples.basic.ui.model`

+of the same bundle:

 ```java
 public class FooModel